 These features are areas in which the topography is relatively steep.
 Steep slopes require development restrictions to ensure mitigation of social costs resulting from development.
-Prominent steep slope areas in the Town are located in its north and south portions.
+Prominent steep slope areas in the Town are located in its eastern portion and its west-central portion, in close proximity to Grass and Clear Lakes.

-Depressional Topography
+• Depressional Topography

 These features, including kettles, are shallow, steep-sided basins or bow-shaped depressions.
 Depressional topography stores surface water, provides habitat for unique, rare, threatened, and/or endangered vegetation and wildlife, recharges groundwater, and requires development restrictions to ensure mitigation of social costs resulting from development.
-Prominent depressional topography areas in the Town are located in its north-central, west-central, southwest, and southeast portions.
+Prominent depressional topography areas in the Town are located south of State Highway 59/County Highway N.